 Indiana Code 20-51 and Indiana Code 6-3.1-30.5 and Indiana Code 20-51 create a School Scholarship and School Scholarship Tax Credit Program.
 Funding for scholarships will come from private, charitable donations to qualified scholarship granting organizations (SGOs).
-Donors (individuals or corporations) will be eligible to take advantage of a 50% credit against their state tax liability for contributions made to an SGO.
-While there are no limits on the size of qualifying contribution to an SGO, the entire tax credit program has a limit of $8.5 million for FY2016, and is increased to $9.5 million for FY2017.
-This permits up to $15 million in donations and scholarships for FY2016, and up to $18 million in donations and scholarships for FY2017.
+Donors (individuals or corporations) will be eligible to take advantage of a 50% tax credit.
+While there are no limits on the size of qualifying contributions to an SGO, the entire tax credit program has a limit of $8.5 million for FY2016, and is increased to $9.5 million for FY2017.
+This permits up to $17 million in donations and scholarships for FY2016, and up to $18 million in donations and scholarships for FY2017.

 A scholarship granting organization is eligible for certification from the Indiana Department of Education if it is exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code and is organized at least in part to grant school scholarships.
 An SGO cannot limit the scholarships it provides under the program to children attending a particular school.
 SGOs are required to meet organizational and financial reporting requirements.